-(5) Other expenses include, but are not limited to, organizational and offering costs, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
+(5) Other expenses include, but are not limited to, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
 Consistent with the terms of the Expense Limitation Agreement entered into between the Adviser and the Fund, interest payable on borrowed funds is not reflected in the calculation of Other Expenses.

-(6) The Fund has applied for exemptive relief from the SEC permitting it to offer multiple classes of shares and to adopt a Distribution and Shareholder Services Plan for Class W shares.
-There can be no assurances the SEC will grant such relief to the Fund; however, if approved, the Fund will charge a Distribution and Shareholder Servicing Fee up to a maximum of 0.25% of the average daily net assets of the Fund attributable to Class W Shares.
+(6) The Fund has adopted a Distribution and Shareholder Services Plan for Class W shares.
+The Fund charges a Distribution and Shareholder Servicing Fee up to a maximum of 0.25% of the average daily net assets of the Fund attributable to Class W Shares.
 The Fund may use these fees to compensate financial intermediaries or financial institutions for distribution-related expenses, if applicable, and providing ongoing services in respect of clients to whom they have distributed Class W Shares of the Fund.
 See "Plan of Distribution."